 If you own a home, you’ll need to either sell it, rent it out, or continue paying to maintain it out of your own pocket.

-Word to the wise: landlords face far more headaches and expenses than most people realize.
+A word to the wise: Landlords face far more headaches and expenses than most people realize.
 You can’t just subtract the mortgage from the rent to calculate cash flow; you need to subtract for long-term average expenses like repairs, maintenance, vacancy rate, property management fees, property taxes, and insurance.
 And you also can’t rely on tenants to treat your home with the same respect you do — expect more wear and tear.

 Most homes bought retail, to live in, don’t create great cash flow as rentals.
 Still, you may decide to accept poor cash flow in order to keep your home for future use or as a fallback option.
 Just make sure you run the numbers accurately so you understand the true profit or loss from keeping it as a rental.